 - Capital markets operate freely

 The main benefit of capital is that it provides a strong incentive and motivation to produce, grow, innovate, improve, and move forward in a positive way.
 Those who believe in a free market system argue that free markets and competition result in superior businesses and, thus, better products and services.
 These motivators for business operations and benefits for consumers combine to form a positive feedback loop or virtuous cycle where consumers spend more money and companies innovate more.

 In addition to the above, the capitalist system lets the market decide how to allocate resources.
 This means capital, labor, and natural resources are distributed where they can make the biggest impact (profit) and, thus, the economy becomes self-organizing.

 Drawbacks of capitalism

-One of the main challenges of a capitalist system is that it doesn’t help take care of those who don’t possess skills that are in high demand and thus may not be able to earn a living.
-Also, the system may naturally result in large disparities of wealth and inequality as those with capital are able to generate more capital more easily.
+One of the main challenges of a capitalist system is that it doesn’t help take care of those who don’t possess skills that are in high demand and, thus, may not be able to earn a living.
+Also, the system may naturally result in large disparities of wealth, as those with capital are able to generate more capital more easily.

-One final criticism is that places priority on profit instead of social benefits, the environment, and community.
+One final criticism is that it places a priority on profit instead of social benefits, the environment, and the community.